genepattern/genepattern-notebook/README.md

 # Known Issues

+**The current version of the code only works with GenePattern 3.9.3 and up!**

 Users using the GenePattern Notebook with an older version of GenePattern (3.9.3 or 3.9.4) may need to log into the GenePattern UI before making use of the notebook.
 The server status message and child jobs will also be unavailable.
+If you are using one of these older versions, we recommend that you upgrade to the latest version of GenePattern.

 # Feature Support

-Most common GenePattern features are supported in the GenePattern Notebook.
+Most common GenePattern features are supported in the GenePattern Notebook environment.
 A few, however, have yet to be implemented.
-GenePattern features that are not yet supported are:
+GenePattern features that are not yet supported include:

 * Batch job submission
 * GenomeSpace integration